The 22 Most Popular Test Management Tools Worth Considering

 Key features

-• Flexible test run management: Allows teams to conduct test runs with all or specific test cases to suit project requirements, customize fields while recording results for accurate tracking, define custom result statuses tailored to business needs, and generate PDF status reports for seamless client sharing.
+• Flexible test run management: Conduct test runs with all or specific test cases, customize fields while recording results, define custom result statuses, and generate PDF status reports

-• Resource optimization: Identify over and underutilized testers with workload charts, and quickly redistribute test cases between testers using bulk mode.
+• Resource optimization: Identify over- and underutilized testers and redistribute test cases in bulk

-• Progress monitoring: Track real-time progress with unique burndown charts, and access dashboards to monitor test run or project progress.
+• Progress monitoring: Track progress with burndown charts and dashboards

 Pricing